nxtwrld/aouros-www/AI_SESSION_ANALYSIS.md

 - Questions are ordered by diagnostic impact and clinical priority

 **Value:** Optimizes consultation efficiency and improves diagnostic accuracy

+#### Story 2.4: Transcript-Deduced Answers

+**As a** Doctor
+**I want to** have questions auto-resolve when the patient answers during conversation **So that** I don’t need to manually mark answers

+**Acceptance Criteria:**
+- ActionNode.status updates based on transcript-deduced answers in subsequent iterations
+- Optional `answer` text and evidence snippet displayed on hover
+- Probability and link strengths update according to configured impact/relationships

+**Value:** Reduces manual work and keeps analysis in sync with the live conversation

 #### Story 2.2: Understand Question Impact